earthrise-media/mining-detector/README.md

 This repo contains all code needed to generate data, train models, and deploy a model to predict presence of mining in a region of interest.
 We welcome external use of the code subject to terms of an open [MIT license](https://github.com/earthrise-media/mining-detector/blob/eboyda-patch-1/LICENSE).

-#### Running the code
+#### Code

-As of the March 2024 updates, the code for model inference is in the [gee](https://github.com/earthrise-media/mining-detector/tree/main/gee) folder.
-The README there provides  instructions.
+Code for data generation and model inference is in the [`gee`](https://github.com/earthrise-media/mining-detector/tree/main/gee) folder.
+The [readme](https://github.com/earthrise-media/mining-detector/blob/main/gee/README.md) there provides instructions.

-Beyond that, it's a mixed bag of v1 and v2 code.
-It could use a reorganization.
-A notebook for generating training data is in the gee folder, while the training itself can be run from [notebooks/train_model.ipynb](https://github.com/earthrise-media/mining-detector/blob/main/notebooks/train_model.ipynb).
-Other tempting-sounding notebooks are likely obsolete and depend on the former Descartes Labs system.
+After training data generation, training runs from [`notebooks/train_model.ipynb`](https://github.com/earthrise-media/mining-detector/blob/main/notebooks/train_model.ipynb).

 #### Data inputs
 - `data/boundaries` contains GeoJSON polygon boundaries for regions of interest where the model has been deployed.
 - `data/sampling_locations` contains GeoJSON datasets that are used as sampling locations to generate training datasets.
 Datasets in this directory should be considered "confirmed," and positive/negative class should be indicated in the file's title.

 #### Models
-The models directory contains keras neural network models saved as `.h5` files.
+The `models` directory contains keras neural network models saved as `.h5` files.
 The model names indicate the patch size evaluated by the model, followed by the model's version number and date of creation.
 Each model file is paired with a corresponding config `.txt` file that logs the datasets used to train the model, some hyperparameters, and the model's performance on a test dataset.

-As of March 2024, the ensemble of models 3.2-3.7 [(48px_v3.2-3.7ensemble_2024-02-13)](https://github.com/earthrise-media/mining-detector/blob/main/models/48px_v3.2-3.7ensemble_2024-02-13.h5) is generating data for Amazon Mining Watch.

 ### License